Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Discussion

 This study shows that spatial context constraints are essential for resolving geometric ambiguity in long-tailed industrial point cloud segmentation.
 By introducing neighborhood prediction consistency as a constraint mechanism, our approach achieves substantial gains on safety-critical components while maintaining head-class performance.
 This addresses the dual crisis that hinders practical deployment in industrial settings.

 Compared to previous long-tailed learning methods, this work contributes on four levels:

-\textbf{Problem Formalization.} We identify and characterize the unique ``dual crisis'' in industrial 3D data: extreme statistical imbalance (215:1 ratio) combined with geometric ambiguity where 86\% of tail classes share cylindrical primitives with head classes.
+Problem formalization.
+We identify and characterize the unique ``dual crisis'' in industrial 3D data: extreme statistical imbalance (215:1 ratio) combined with geometric ambiguity where six of seven tail classes (86\%) share cylindrical primitives with head classes.
 We distinguish two mechanisms of geometric ambiguity—\emph{compositional ambiguity} in multi-part assemblies (e.g., \texttt{Valve}, \texttt{Pump}) and \emph{primitive-similarity ambiguity} in pipe-like objects (e.g., \texttt{Reducer}, \texttt{Elbow}).
 This provides a theoretical foundation for geometry-aware long-tailed 3D learning.

-\textbf{Spatial Context Constraints.} We introduce \textbf{Boundary-CB}, which leverages neighborhood entropy to identify and emphasize ambiguous boundaries, and \textbf{Density-CB}, which normalizes for scan-dependent density variations.
-Both constraints extend the Class-Balanced framework to incorporate spatial geometry.
-The optimal performance at $k=64$ (object-level context window) validates that spatial scale must match component geometry for effective disambiguation.
+Boundary-CB leverages neighborhood entropy to identify and emphasize ambiguous boundaries, while Density-CB normalizes for scan-dependent density variations.
+Both constraints extend the CB framework to incorporate spatial geometry.
+The revised classwise sensitivity analysis shows that $k=64$ is the best global operating point on Industrial3D, but not a universal classwise optimum.
+Reducer, Valve, and Pump benefit from the wider context, whereas compact or branching components such as Elbow and Tee prefer smaller neighborhoods.
+Spatial scale therefore has to match the extent of the ambiguous region rather than follow a single rule for all tail classes.

+This mechanism-level framing connects the method to engineering knowledge representation.
+Boundary-CB transforms an MEP topology prior into a training signal by emphasizing uncertain transitions where functional component boundaries coincide with primitive changes, such as pipe-to-reducer and pipe-to-valve interfaces.
+Density-CB transforms TLS sensor knowledge into a training signal by compensating for scan-dependent density variation that persists after voxel/grid subsampling.
+Together, the constraints convert domain knowledge about assembly geometry and acquisition physics into principled loss modulation, advancing engineering-knowledge-informed learning rather than generic algorithmic improvement alone.

-\textbf{Architecture-Agnostic Integration.} Unlike specialized network designs, our constraints function as plug-and-play modules compatible with any point cloud segmentation architecture.
-This enables immediate deployment in existing industrial pipelines with negligible training overhead and minimal inference latency impact.
+Unlike specialized network designs, the proposed constraints function as plug-and-play modules compatible with point cloud segmentation architectures.
+This enables deployment in existing industrial pipelines with negligible training overhead and minimal inference latency impact.